psmithiv/extjs-code-sample/README.md

 ExtJS 4 Enterprise Application Starter Kit
 ==========================================

-This project is meant to act as a starting point for developing large scale enterprise class applications using the ExtJS framework.
+This project is meant to act as a starting point for developing large scale, enterprise class, mvvm applications using the ExtJS framework.

 The goals of this project are to demonstrate the following: